cfengine/documentation/language/core_concepts.markdown

 If you have used CFEngine before then the most visible part of CFEngine 3 will be its new language interface.
 Although it has been clear for a long time that the organically grown language used in CFEngine 1 and 2 developed many problems, it was not immediately clear exactly what would be better.
 It has taken years of research to simplify the successful features of CFEngine to a single overarching model.
 To understand the new CFEngine, it is best to set aside any preconceptions about what CFEngine is today.
-CFEngine 3 is a genuine "next generation" effort, which will be a springboard into the future of system management.
+CFEngine 3 is a genuine "next generation" effort, which is a springboard into the future of system management.